iced-rs/book/src/first-steps.md

 let decrement = button("-").on_press(Message::Decrement);
 ```

 Awesome!
-Our interactions are wired up!
+Our interactions are wired up.
 But there is still a small detail left.
 A button can be pressed multiple times.
 Therefore,
 the same button may need to produce multiple instances of the same `Message`.
 As a result, we need our `Message` type to be cloneable.

 We can easily _derive_ the `Clone` trait—as well as `Debug` and `Copy` for good measure: